jasp-stats/jaspTTests/inst/help/ttestonesample.md

 - Normality tests: Shapiro-Wilk test of normality.

 #### Additional Statistics
-- Location parameter: Average difference between the data points and the test value.
-For the Student's t-test and the Z test the location estimate is given by sample mean; for the Wilcoxon signed-rank test, the location estimate is given by the Hodges-Lehmann estimate.
+- Location estimate: Empirical average of the data points.
+For the Student's t-test and the Z test the location estimate is given by the sample mean; for the Wilcoxon signed-rank test, the location estimate is given by the Hodges-Lehmann estimate.
   - Confidence interval: Confidence interval for the location parameter.
 By default, the confidence interval is set to 95%.
 This can be changed into the desired percentage.
 - Effect Size: For the Student t-test, the effect size is given by Cohen's d; for the Wilcoxon test, the effect size is given by the matched rank biserial correlation; for the Z test, the effect size is given by Cohen's d (based on the provided population standard deviation).
   - Confidence interval: Confidence interval for the effect size.